mythmon/mythmon.com/content/posts/2015-09-02-heroku-build-static.md

 Enter [Multi Buildpack][], which runs multiple buildpacks at once.

-It is simple enough that it is unlike to fall out of compatibility.
+It is simple enough that it is unlikely to fall out of compatibility.
 Heroku has a fork of the project on their GitHub account, which implies that it will be maintained in the future.

 [Multi Buildpack]: https://github.com/heroku/heroku-buildpack-multi